OPEN-NEXT/OKH-LOSH/OKH-LOSH.md

 We will continue to support [OKHv1.0.0](https://app.standardsrepo.com/MakerNetAlliance/OpenKnowHow/src/branch/master/1) YAML files.\
-However, we strongly recommend the usage of `OKH-LOSH` if you want to have your project included on LOSH.
+However, we strongly recommend the usage of `OKH-LOSH`, if you want to have your project included on LOSH.

 Data mapping specification: see [`data_mapping/data-mapping-OSHWA.md`](<data_mapping/data-mapping-OKHv1.md)